YannickBochatay/JSYG-starterkit/README.md

 ```shell
 npm test
 ```
 Run tests with Karma and Jasmine.
-All files with *.test.js* or *.test.jsx* inside *src/* directory will be executed, with hot reload.
+All files with *.test.js* or *.test.jsx* extension inside *src/* directory will be executed, with hot reload.

 ```shell
 npm run build-dev